IroniicXD/OptiCraft/README.md

-# OptiCraft
+# OptiMine
-OptiCraft enhances the user experience of Minecraft (BE) by tweaking UI's &amp; re-ordering menus to enhance gameplay.
+OptiMine enhances the user experience of Minecraft (BE) by tweaking UI's &amp; re-ordering menus to enhance gameplay.